FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/README.md

 - [ ] Finish grid draw application
     - [ ] Find out how to draw all the grids at the same time, x axis issue
     - [ ] Fix square grid, it's filling when it should not
+    - [ ] Fix triangle strip grid, it's filling when it should not